Arbitrators/Independent Appeal Chairpersons

 Throughout his career, Anthony has also run his own businesses, including a consultancy business, an electronics company, a retail outlet, property investment, and has now moved on to developing internet businesses.

 Rodger has occupied various senior human resource and general management roles within both the private and public sectors for more than 20 years.
-He is currently a Deputy Chief Executive within local government in Northern Ireland.
+These roles and responsibilities have included Strategic Director, Deputy Chief Executive and Chief Executive.
+Since 2015 he has been a self-employed Human Resource Consultant.

-Rodger has also served as a member of the Industrial and Fair Employment Tribunals for the last 16 years, and is also a member of the Solicitors Disciplinary Tribunal.
-He previously acted as a chairperson for the independent complaints processes for the former Eastern and Sothern Health and Social Services Boards.
+Rodger has also served as a member of the Industrial and Fair Employment Tribunals for the last 20 years, and is also a member of the Solicitors Disciplinary Tribunal.
+He previously acted as a chairperson for the independent complaints processes for the former Eastern and Southern Health and Social Services Boards.
+In 2014 he was appointed by the Minister for Agriculture and Rural Development to Chair the Agricultural Wages Board.
+In this role he is responsible for leading the annual wage and terms and conditions negotiations and settlements for the NI Agricultural sector which employs more than 12,000 agricultural workers.

 Human resource management and employee relations issues have been a major feature of Rodger’s career and he has carried out a significant number of independent investigations into breaches of discipline, bullying and harassment, etc, in both the private and public sectors.
 He is also trained and experienced in a number of job evaluation schemes, including Hay and the local government schemes.
 Rodger was elected a Fellow of the Chartered Institute of Personnel and Development (CIPD) in 1999, and holds the Chartered Institute of Public Finance and Accountancy (CIPFA) Advanced Certificate in Investigative Practice.
 He has completed the Chartered Institute of Arbitrators special members course, which allowed him to become a corporate member, and is an accredited and experienced mediator through the Centre for Effective Dispute Resolution (CEDR).